woo49m/realtime-weather-app/Readme.md

 # Getting Started with Create React App

-This project was bootstrapped with Create React App
+This project was bootstrapped with Create React App, emotion-style, and use Central Weather Bureau API to get instant weather info.

 ## Reference